wp-plugins/flyzoo/readme.txt

 * **Chat History**: group and private chat history & transcripts

 * Multilanguage: chat UI already available in the most common languages.

+####Coming Soon####

+**New version coming in April - File sharing, full buddypress integration, 30+ new chat features, improvements and integrations: write us to join the preview :)**

+* Friends list (integrated with BuddyPress)

+* API sync (avatar, name and BP friends list automatically synchronized from BP and UserPro)

+* Recent conversations accessible from the site to all users

+* Ignore user (ways more effective than ban)

+* Require guests to change name before accessing a group chats

+* File sharing

+* Image cover for group chats (like avatar for users)

+* Clear private chat history

+* User list resizable in group chats

+* Side chat mode (start a global group chat on the side of the page instead of the dock)

+* User list mode (start the user list on the side of the page instead of the dock)

+* Role-based access (make the room accessible only to a specific role: paid, pro, moderators, top users... future integration with Paid Membership Pro planned)

+* Cookieless design (chat available to browsers blocking third-party cookies by default)

+* Customizable user list (show/hide guests, show/hide group chats, start from friends)

+* Allow Subdomains (i.e. shop.mysite.com, forum.mysite.com allowed from the same subscription)

+* Allow Multidomains (i.e. allow different domains and connect more sites with the same code)

 ####Live Support Chat####